-Smoking can leave lingering yellow stains and odors in clothes.
+Smoking can leave lingering yellow stains and strong odors in clothes, carpet and upholstery.
 Unfortunately, removing nicotine stains is difficult.
-Before we talk about removing the stains, I would suggest washing or dry cleaning any garments that you don’t wear on a regular basis and store them in cloth – not plastic – hanging bags.
+Before we talk about removing the stains, I would suggest washing or dry cleaning any garments that you don’t wear on a regular basis.
+Then store them in cloth – not plastic – hanging bags.
 That will help protect them from the nicotine that settles on the fabric and causes yellow streaks and stains.

 If you have no nicotine stains but still need to remove the odor of cigarettes or cigars, follow these steps to leave your clothes smelling fresh.

-Combine 1 qt. of warm water and 1/2 tsp. of liquid laundry detergent.
-Soak the clothing in the mixture for 15 minutes before ringing out the excess water.
+Combine 1 quart of warm water and 1/2 teaspoon of heavy-duty liquid laundry detergent (Tide or Persil).
+Soak the nicotine stained clothing in the mixture for 15 minutes before ringing out the excess water.
 Sponge the stained area with rubbing alcohol until the stain is removed, and wash as usual.

-Make a wet spot cleaner by combining one part glycerin, one part white dish washing detergent and eight parts water in a large jar.
+Make a wet spot cleaner by combining one part glycerin, one part liquid dish washing detergent and eight parts water in a large jar.
 Label and keep tightly closed to prevent evaporation.

 Dampen the stained area with a sponge, applying gentle strokes beginning at the center of the stain and working outward.
 Apply a few drops of wet spot cleaner and a few drops of distilled white vinegar directly on top of the stain.